aritonang92/aritonang92/README.md

 - 🔭 I’m currently working on Machine Learning in general but I specified my interest into Computer Vision and Image Processing

-- 👯 I’m looking to collaborate on every Data Science project that can solved particular problem in society
+- 👯 I’m looking to collaborate on every Data Science project that can solve particular problem in society

-- 💬 Ask me about Physics...
-I really rooted to that yet also not too good at Calculus 😂
+- 💬 MSc in Physics.
+Nice to talk those topics and brings it into fun's side.

 - ⚡ Fun fact: Not so an amateur mountain hiker 😁